Dauphine-Digital-Economics/Homework/README.md

 # Homework

-Homework assignments are released and submitted here
+Homework assignments are released here weekly on Sundays.
+The deadline is the next Sunday midnight.
+Please email the professor with a Github link of your work.